 What Exactly Are Links?

 The term “links” is short for hyperlinks.
-Any time you click on a word, a phrase, or a picture and access a new webpage or document, you’ve clicked a link.
+Whenever you click on a word, a phrase, or a picture and access a new webpage or document, you’ve clicked a link.

 Let’s imagine the World Wide Web as a universe.
 It’s full of websites, images, and sources of information.
 Human readers and search engine “crawlers” can navigate from one site to the next via links.